-- 1. Failures or required services that are not due to a defect in material or factory workmanship

-- 2. Parts or accessories affected or damaged by:

-- · Lack of required maintenance

-- Owner abuse

-- Accident and/or collision

-- Misuse

-- Normal wear

-- Neglect

-- Improper installation

-- Unsuitable use in an application for which the part was not designed

-- The incorporation or use of unsuitable attachments or parts

-- The unauthorized alteration of any part or system

-- Deterioration from the elements

-- Failure to follow running-in (break-in) procedure

-- 3. Replacement of expendable maintenance items beyond the first scheduled maintenance, including, but not limited to:

-- -spark plugs

-- -filters

-- -lubricants

-- -compliance fittings

-- -tires (see Owners Manual)

-- -gaskets

-- -fuel line

-- -fuses

-- -bulbs

-- 4. Paint and/or decal fading, peeling, blistering, chipping or rusting.

-- 5. Use for the following activities; such use will VOID coverage:

-- Racing

-- Competition

-- Rental or other commercial use

-- Alteration of engine or drive train

-- Any operation or use outside of that described in Owner's Manual

-- 6. Alteration of the odometer so that the actual mileage cannot be determined; alteration will VOID coverage.

-- 7. Use of bike for towing purpose will VOID warranty
+- 1. Failures or required services that are not due to a defect in material or factory workmanship - 2.
+Parts or accessories affected or damaged by: - Lack of required maintenance - Owner abuse - Accident and/or collision - Misuse - Normal wear - Neglect - Improper installation - Unsuitable use in an application for which the part was not designed - The incorporation or use of unsuitable attachments or parts - The unauthorized alteration of any part or system - Deterioration from the elements - Failure to follow running-in (break-in) procedure - 3.
+Replacement of expendable maintenance items beyond the first scheduled maintenance, including, but not limited to: - -spark plugs -filters -lubricants -compliance fittings -tires (see Owners Manual) -gaskets -fuel line -fuses -bulbs - 4.
+Paint and/or decal fading, peeling, blistering, chipping or rusting. - 5.
+Use for the following activities; such use will VOID coverage: - Racing - Competition - Rental or other commercial use - Alteration of engine or drive train - Any operation or use outside of that described in Owner's Manual - 6.
+Alteration of the odometer so that the actual mileage cannot be determined; alteration will VOID coverage. - 7.
+Use of bike for towing purpose will VOID warranty

-Dealer and Owner Responsibilities
+Dealer's and Owner's Responsibilities

-Dealer Is Responsible For:
+Dealer Is Responsible to: